 Children are supported in finding answers to these questions through the comprehensive Montessori curriculum, which is designed to educate the whole child.
 Progressively through our elementary programs, children develop a broad knowledge base with lessons drawn from anthropology, art, biology, botany, chemistry, earth science ecology, geography, geology, geometry, history, language, mathematics, physics, sociology and zoology.
 An additional component of the integrated curriculum is peace education.
 We aim to be a diverse school representing the global community in which our children will live and work as adults.

 Working in three hour, uninterrupted blocks of time allows our students to focus with sustained concentration in a relaxed learning environment.
 Children initiate research projects into topics of their own choosing.
 They might, for example, read about aquatic environments, analyze water samples, write about and illustrate their discoveries, develop a historical timeline of a water source and present their findings.
-Because a child’s imagination is immense, there are no limits to the range of topics or depth of research in our classrooms.
+A child’s imagination is immense, there are no limits to the range of topics or depth of research in our classrooms.

 There are no workbooks or ditto sheets.
 Rather, we offer a wealth of concrete, manipulative materials from which the child learns.
 The colors, sizes and textures of Montessori materials are designed to appeal to a child’s sense of wonder and guide investigations into patterns and relationships that help to develop children’s problem-solving abilities.
 In addition, children use timelines, pictures, charts and reference materials to complete meaningful and challenging work in all areas of the curriculum.